linas/atomspace-ipfs/README.md

    The [basic tutorials](examples) work as documented.
 So its plenty enough to play around with (you are very unlikely to hit the bug in the one failing unit test!)
- * Due to IPFS bugs with the performance of IPNS, its not currently usable, and so IPNS is mostly unused in this implementation.
+ * Due to IPFS bugs with the performance of IPNS, it is mostly unused in this implementation.
 This means that users need to arrange other channels of communication for find out what the latest AtomSpace is (by sharing the CID in some other way, rather than sharing via IPNS).
  * Many or most operations are slow.
 Like really, really slow.
 	Like, a dozen-atoms-per-second-slow.
 Which is unusable on a production database.
 In a few cases, performance could be improved by better caching.
 In most cases, this is a fundamental limitation of the current design.
-If might be a fundamental limitation of IPFS, since IPFS is not optimal for handling very small objects.
+If might be a fundamental limitation of IPFS, since IPFS is not optimal for handling very small objects, and Atoms are just tiny.

-After much thought: there does not seem to be any way of mapping the AtomSpace into the current design of IPFS+IPNS without resorting to a single, centralized file listing all of the Atoms in an AtomSpace.
-Implementing a single, centralized file seems like a "really bad idea" for all of the usual reasons:
+There does not seem to be any way of mapping the AtomSpace into the current design of IPFS+IPNS without resorting to a single, centralized directory file listing all of the Atoms in an AtomSpace.
+Implementing a single, centralized directory file seems like a "really bad idea" for all of the usual reasons:
  * When it gets large, it does not scale.
  * Impossible to optimize fetch of atoms-by-type.
  * Hard to optimize fetch of incoming set.
- * Unresolvable update conflicts (race conditions) when there are multiple writers (i.e. which of the published AtomSpace versions really are the "latest"?)
+ * Unresolvable update conflicts (race conditions) when there are multiple writers (i.e. with multiple writers, it's unclear which of the published AtomSpace versions are authoritative.)
  * Performance bottlenecks when there are multiple writers.

 Despite this, a bad, hacky implementation, with the above obvious